anima-wg/constrained-join-proxy/draft-ietf-anima-constrained-join-proxy.md

   * A malicious node can sniff the messages routed by the constrained Join Proxy.
 It is very unlikely that the malicious node can decrypt the DTLS payload.
 A malicious node can read the header field of the message sent by the stateless Join Proxy.
 This ability does not yield much more information than the visible addresses transported in the network packets.

 It should be noted here that the contents of the CBOR array used to convey return address information is not DTLS protected.
-When the communication between JOIN Proxy and Registrar passes over an unsecure network, an attacker can change the CBOR array, causing the Registrar to deviate traffic from the intended Pledge.
+When the communication between Join Proxy and Registrar passes over an unsecure network, an attacker can change the CBOR array, causing the Registrar to deviate traffic from the intended Pledge.
 These concerns are also expressed in {{RFC8974}}.
 It is also pointed out that the encryption in the source is a local matter.
 Similarly to {{RFC8974}}, the use of AES-CCM {{RFC3610}} with a 64-bit tag is recommended, combined with a sequence number and a replay window.

 If such scenario needs to be avoided, the constrained Join Proxy MUST encrypt the CBOR array using a locally generated symmetric